 Here’s something that keeps me up at night: most companies have no idea what ports are actually open on their servers right now.
 I learned this the hard way a few years back when a client’s server got compromised through port 8080 – a development port that someone had opened for testing and simply forgot about.
 The attackers found it in minutes.
-That’s when I realized we needed a better approach to port security.
+That’s when I realized that automated port monitoring isn’t optional anymore – it’s how you prevent data breaches before they happen.

 The Hidden Attack Surface Nobody’s Watching